adamaltmejd/education-choice-pap/3_Behavioral_Spill_Overs_from_Sibling_Choice.md

 When constructing the data set we will have to make a number of decisions on what data to keep and exactly how to measure each feature.
 Before matching the SCB data to the application data we will construct an application data set that contains one observation per individual, focusing on the relevant admission margins where randomization has occurred (and thus only include a preferred choice $j$ and a less preferred choice $k$).
 To produce this data set we will:

 1. Keep only applications to degree programs and drop applications to free-standing courses.
-2. After imputing scores for admission groups where a missing score can be found in a different application from the same individual, remove invalid applications.
+1. Remove invalid applications.
 This could be when the student ends up not being eligible or when application data is missing for some reason.
-3. Drop all dominated choices, those that will never be offered for a student because a preferred course has lower admission requirements.
-5. Keep only the first application period for each individual to a degree program where they either (a) pariticpate in a lottery, or (b) have an application score close enough to a cutoff.
+1. Keep only the first application period for each individual to a degree program where they either (a) pariticipate in a lottery, or (b) have an application score close enough to a cutoff.
 Set choice over which the randomization was performed to choice $j$ (the preferred choice).
-6. Identify the correct treatment margin, i.e. what would the applicant be admitted to if the lottery failed, and set this to the next-best choice $k$.
+1. Identify the correct treatment margin, i.e. what would the applicant be admitted to if the lottery failed, and set this to the next-best choice $k$.
+1. When there are multiple randomizations, keep the margin that includes a successful admission.

 As we discussed above we will have to pool applications into aggregated fields or institutions when looking at the effect heterogeneously, and collapse choices into these pooled variables.
 For example, if a student applied to medical school in two different cities as their preferred choice, then to three engineering schools, and last to a business school; we collapse their choice into ($j$) medicine, ($k$) engineering and ($l$) business.
 Or if collapsing by institution, if the applicant has medical school at Karolinska Institutet at their first choice, psychology at the same school as their second and medicine at Lund University as their third, collapse into Karolinska ($j$) and Lund ($k$).
 We then also need to find those applications where the treatment margin "bites", and keep only those observations where the preferred choice and next-best choice are in different fields/institutions.